The verbs poner, hacer, valer, and salir in the simple present tense

 Te he demostrado lo que valgo.

-I've shown you what I'm worth.
+I have shown you what I am worth.

 Improve your Spanish further and test Hotel Borbollón, online Spanish lessons.